bansalankit92/digital-scriptures/static/books/sahib/spiritual-qna/spiritual-qna-eng.md

 When you first came in contact with me, I change your personality first.
 I remove the earlier one and fill it with Madurai-sweetness.
 Now your thoughts, your nature will begin to match with me.

 ----
+## devotees should recite meditate and earn merits or not
 ### You oppose the acts of earnings but you yourself say the devotees should recite the Naam and should meditate.
 Those who talk about earnings merits, also say the same.
 Then what remains the difference?
 I have never said that the devotees should perform rites, rituals and other kinds of deeds to the extent they can, so that based on these they can cross the worldly ocean.
 I have 2 mobiles.
 I receive many phone calls.
 The